Cut on motorcycle tariffs by India fair deal: Trump

 America cannot lose almost USD 800 billion on trade like has been done for many years, he said.

-Congressman Sean Duffy, who introduced the Reciprocal Trade Act, has granite from India among his global list of non-reciprocal tariffs.
+Congressman Sean Duffy, who introduced the Reciprocal Trade Act, has put granite from India in his global list of non-reciprocal tariffs.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)